How to Generate Videos of Molecules from Mercury

-If you never presented a crystal model or its properties in a video, you can start now!
-It is easy and can be useful to emphasize specific features, whether that is for public outreach, in education, scientific presentation or publication.
+If you have never presented a crystal model or its properties in a video, you can start now!
+It is easy and can be useful to emphasise specific features, whether for public outreach, in education, in a scientific presentation or a publication.

 A simple way to produce a video with our freely available structural visualisation program Mercury is to load a structure as cif or type an entry in the Structure Navigator.